Gophers football players, coaches working at home amid uncertainty

-The Gophers — like a lot of people right now — don’t really know what’s next.
+The Gophers don’t really know what’s next.

 Just two weeks ago, the football team had finished its first week of spring practices tracking toward an April 4 spring game.
 Coach P.J.
 Fleck’s mind reeled with all the ways his players needed to improve.